-Self-publishing on Kindle is the only way to go.
+Self-publishing on Kindle with Amazon KDP is the only way to go.
 However, in my judgment, this is not always true.

 The dominance of Amazon and Kindle in the ebook market is well known.
-In particular, by its almost ever-present social media mentions.
+So, it doesn’t need any elaboration.

 But self-publishing is more than publishing book titles on Kindle.